Ensuring the Museum’s Future – The Mighty Eighth Foundation

 4. Transfer ownership of a paid up policy to the Mighty Eighth Foundation and receive a charitable deduction.

-5. You could also purchase a new life insurance policy for the Mighty Eighth Foundation’s benefit.
+5. Purchase a new life insurance policy for the Mighty Eighth Foundation’s benefit.

 6. Ask to amend your retirement plan to add the Mighty Eighth Foundation as a beneficiary of the policy.